DerekCuevas/motion-picture-api/README.md

 # Motion Picture API
-A small, stateless, mock HTTP JSON API build with Node.js and Express.
+A small, stateless, mock HTTP JSON API built with Node.js and Express.

 ## To Run
 First `npm install`, Then: